-Starting with the launch of Fox Kids in Asia in 1994, Fox Kids started to expand internationally as their own cable channels.
+Starting with the launch of Fox Kids on STAR TV in Asia-Pacific and Australia on Foxtel in 1995, Fox Kids started to expand internationally as their own cable channels.
 By the end of its American life, Fox Kids channels could be seen in Latin America, Europe and Asia-Pacific, which aired some Marvel shows not shown on the U.S. block.

 They also aired a mini-block called The Fox Cubhouse, which was aimed at preschoolers.
 This would last from 1994 to 1996.